 There will always be some trub in the bottom of every fermentation.
 If you use a

-Harvesting Yeast From Bottom of Primary
+Harvesting Yeast From the Bottom of Your Primary

-Yeast Washing Procedure
+Yeast Washing Procedure:

-For the rest of us, washing involves adding sterilized water into a slurry of yeast and trub, chilling the slurry, separating the yeast from the trub, and repeating if necessary.
+For the rest of us, washing yeast involves adding sterilized water into a slurry of yeast and trub, chilling the slurry, separating the yeast from the trub, and repeating if necessary.
 This is one of those times when you must be very careful with your sanitization.

 The items you will need for washing yeast are: